 Maturity level of the major European market places for natural gas trade

-To be reached, the long-term objective to implement a unique European market for natural gas needs a deeper harmonization of existing market places.
-The maturity level of these market places can be evaluated considering five drivers: number of participants, products diversification, traded volumes, data exchanges and Churn ratio.
+The long-term objective to implement a unique European market for natural gas needs a deeper harmonization of existing marketplaces.
+The maturity level of these marketplaces can be evaluated considering five drivers: number of participants, products diversification, traded volumes, data exchanges and Churn ratio.

 Download the entire indicator